 Melissa A. Fitzpatrick, MSN, RN, FAAN

-To each of her roles Melissa has brought decades of clinical and executive experience and domain expertise, thought leadership and strategic guidance to her teams as they work together to improve patient care delivery and caregiver safety and satisfaction.
-Melissa has served as a mentor and role model to thousands of nurses around the globe and as a consultant to hundreds of healthcare leaders and teams as they strive to improve clinical and operational outcomes and to reduce preventable adverse events.
+To each of her roles Melissa has brought decades of clinical and executive experience and domain expertise, thought leadership and strategic guidance to her teams, clients, and partners.
+Melissa has served as a mentor and role model to thousands of nurses around the globe and as a consultant to hundreds of healthcare leaders and teams as they strive to improve clinical and operational outcomes.

-Melissa is a nationally and internationally recognized consultant, speaker and author on clinical and leadership issues in healthcare, with many peer reviewed publications and book chapters to her credit.
+Melissa is a nationally and internationally recognized consultant, speaker, and author on clinical and leadership issues in healthcare, with many peer reviewed publications and book chapters to her credit.
 She is a highly sought-after motivational speaker who has delivered hundreds of national keynote addresses to a variety of nursing and healthcare audiences.
-Melissa is a past National President of the American Association of Critical-Care Nurses and the Foundation for Critical Care.
+Melissa is a past National President of the American Association of Critical- Care Nurses.
 She was inducted as a Fellow in the American Academy of Nursing in 1997 and was the Distinguished Alumna at the University of Pennsylvania in 2010.
 Melissa was featured on the cover of the February 2012 issue of Nurse Leader with an extensive interview as an AONE Leader to Watch.
 She received the 2017 Distinguished Alumna Award from Gwynedd Mercy University.
-Melissa is actively engaged as an officer, task force leader and member of many national nursing and healthcare organizations and Boards and serves our industry at the highest level with integrity and passion.
+In 2020, Melissa was named as the first ever nurse to serve on the Board of UNC Rex Healthcare and its Quality, Patient Safety, and HR Committee.
+Melissa is actively engaged as an officer, task force leader and member of many national nursing and healthcare organizations and serves our industry at the highest level with integrity and passion.

 Melissa earned her Bachelor's degree in Nursing from Gwynedd-Mercy College and her Master's Degree in Nursing from the University of Pennsylvania.